Little Living - How we got here!

 Housing stability occurs when households can consistently afford to pay the rent or mortgage without cutting back on essential expenses like food, or health care.
 When households have stable housing, they can contribute to their local economy, support the economic growth of their families, and manage their families’ health and well-being.

 Rising housing costs have increased the number of Delaware households that are housing unstable.
 Currently, 50% of Delaware renters and 20% of owners pay more than 30% of their gross income in housing costs, higher than the industry standard for affordability.
-8% of Delawareans are living out of their cars, couch surfing, or temporarily living with friends or family..

 © Copyright – All rights reserved. ©Copyright 2025 All rights reserved.
 Little Living.
 Org a 501 (c) (3)